Delta (hip-hop artist)

-Delta (aka Ben Scudds) is an Australian hip hop artist, rapper and dee-jay.
+Delta (aka Ben Scudds) is an Australian hip hop artist, MC, producer, and dee-jay.
 He grew up in the southern suburbs of Adelaide, South Australia and cut his teeth as a battle MC.
-He has released three albums on the label Nuffsaid: The Lostralian (2005), The Second Story (2009) and Pyramid Schemes (2014).
+He has released three albums on the label Nuffsaid: The Lostralian (2006), The Second Story (2009) and Pyramid Schemes (2014).
 His albums were produced by British producer Mark B and include guest appearances from other rappers.
 His collaborators have included: MURS, Mojo, Prowla, Mr. Thing, Motions, Trem, Skinnyman, The Dap-Kings, Psycho Les, Milano and M-Phazes, Kool Herc and Lazy Grey.
 His debut EP Paperweight was released in 2002.
 He performs live with DJ Staen-1, who is a three-time DMC champion turntablist.
 As a club DJ, Delta specializes in hip hop, funk and soul.